-Million Dollar Baby (2004)
+"Million Dollar Baby" (2004)

-Narrator: Morgan Freeman – Eddie Dupris
+Morgan Freeman as Eddie Dupris

-Summary: An up-and-coming fighter persuades a reluctant trainer to take her on and make her a champion boxer.
+An up-and-coming fighter persuades a reluctant trainer to take her on and make her a champion boxer.

 He has felt the drive and determination that Maggie possesses, and he also knows Frankie to be overprotective of his fighters, including himself at one time.
 Frankie still carries regret over the abrupt ending to Dupris' career, and Eddie appreciates this.
 As a result, the two look after each other and newcomer Maggie into their group.

 These differing viewpoints should make their relationships dysfunctional, but the narration shows how these characters fit together in a unique way to become an unstoppable force in the boxing world.
 But history repeats itself, and Dupris goes through the misery of losing Maggie while watching Frankie suffer through the task that she has assigned him of helping her to end her life.

 This isn’t your classic Morgan Freeman voice-over.
 He is playing a broken character himself, both physically and emotionally, and he suffers from the tragedy that unfolds as deeply as Maggie and Frankie.

 You can hear the gruff weariness in his voice, still stinging from the tragic end to Frankie and Maggie’s story.
 Then, it is revealed that Eddie is not telling this story to the audience but Frankie’s estranged daughter in one last attempt to tie up a loose end of Frankie’s back story, giving the narration more purpose than a disembodied voice speaking into the void.

 "The Lovely Bones": A Helpless Narrator